diegojromerolopez/gelidum/README.md

 this package tries to make immutable objects to make it easier avoid accidental modifications in your code.

+## WARNING
+This is an **EXPERIMENTAL** package.
+Don't use it unless you have checked it fulfills your use-case safely.

 ## How it works
 In case of the builtin types (int, float, str, etc) it makes nothing, as